 - Consider working at your child’s favorite clothing store to get a store discount

-This article on 24 Best Places to Sell Clothes Online for Cash will show you where you can buy and sell used clothes to save money.
+This article on the Best Places to Sell Clothes Online will show you where you can buy and sell used clothes to save money.

 30. Plan Ahead for College Expenses